eluinstra/file-server-documentation/docs/installation/database.md

 ## Database Scripts

-Database migration through Flyway is enabled through the following

-The database master scripts can be found [here](https://github.com/eluinstra/ebms-core/tree/ebms-core-@branch.version@/resources/scripts/database/master/)
-The database update scripts can be found [here](https://github.com/eluinstra/ebms-core/tree/ebms-core-@branch.version@/src/main/resources/nl/clockwork/ebms/db/migration)
-ebms-core also supports automatic database migration through [Flyway](#flyway)
+The File-Server or File-Client supports automatic database migration through Flyway.
+The database scripts for the File-Server can also be found [here](https://github.com/eluinstra/file-server-core/tree/master/src/main/resources/dev/luin/file/server/core/db/migration) and the database scripts for the File-Server can also be found [here](https://github.com/eluinstra/file-client-core/tree/master/src/main/resources/dev/luin/file/client/core/db/migration).

 ## Database Configuration